ShahzebMahmood/OktaScripts/README.md

-# OktaScripts
+# Okta Scripts
-Okta Script
+Okta Scripts

 Hey,

-To run both scripts you will see to variables that will need you Okta domain and Okta API token
+To run both scripts you will need to amend the variable to your own Okta domain and Okta API token

 In Okta Deactivation script you will need to enter your Okta Credential details below